IUL - Indexed universal life

 What's an IUL?

-It is a FIXED cash value life insurance product designed to build cash value over time.
-It does not come with a premium guarantee (which I typically would recommend with a "UL" product), but if you are regularly reviewing your policy and not "under funding" the policy, you should be ok.
-And, if you are paying attention, you have alternatives to protect your policy in the future should the non-guaranteed elements of the policy change.
+An IUL (Indexed Universal Life) is a FIXED cash value life insurance product designed to build value over time.
+It doesn’t come with a premium guarantee (which, for UL products, I usually recommend), but if you regularly review your policy and avoid underfunding it, you should be just fine.
+And if you’re paying attention, you’ll have options to protect the policy even if the non-guaranteed elements change over time.

-Lastly, there is a right way and a wrong way to buy these policies.
-The question to keep in mind is, "How little of a policy can I get for $X per month?"
-Couple that with a term policy to make sure you have the right face amount for your family, and you're likely on your way to a pretty good strategy.
-You can request information information on our quote page, but please expect us to chat by phone before creating a proposal.
-You wouldn't want us to make you an ice cream without discussing the flavors and toppings first, right?
+Lastly, there’s a smart way to buy these policies—and there’s everything else.
+Ask yourself: “What’s the smallest policy I can get for $X per month?”
+Pair that with a term policy to make sure your family has the total coverage it needs, and you’re on track to a well-rounded strategy.
+You can request info on our quote page, but don’t be surprised if we give you a call first.
+After all, you wouldn’t want us to scoop your ice cream without talking flavors and toppings first, right?